Lviv National Philharmonic

-Lviv National Philharmonic named after Myroslav Skoryk is a philharmonic located in Lviv, Ukraine.
+Myroslav Skoryk Lviv National Philharmonic is a philharmonic located in Lviv, Ukraine.
 The philharmonic received the status of a national one in 2017.

 History

 The Lviv Philharmonic began its work in 1902 on the premises of the former Scarbeck Theater (now the Maria Zankovetska National Academic Ukrainian Drama Theater).
 In 1933, Adam Soltys founded the Academic Symphony Orchestra of the Lviv Philharmonic.
 In 1939, the Philharmonic was granted state status.
 Since 1944, the philharmonic's symphony orchestra has been performing regularly.

 The Philharmonic is home to the Academic Symphony Orchestra, the Lviv Virtuosos Academic Chamber Orchestra, High Castle Academic Instrumental Ensemble, the bandura quartet "Lvivianky", and the ensemble "19th Class".

 On August 18, 2017, the Verkhovna Rada approved the draft Decree of the President of Ukraine "On Granting the Lviv Regional Philharmonic the Status of a National Institution."

 On September 29, 2020, the Lviv Regional Council named the Philharmonic after Myroslav Skoryk.